-Porsche Panamera Sport Turismo hybrid running costs
+Porsche Panamera Sport Turismo hybrid costs, insurance, warranty & tax

 Electric running can bring seriously cheap commuting, but everything else about the Panamera hybrid is expensive

 |Insurance group||Warranty||Service interval||2021/22 company-car tax cost (20%/40%)|

 |50||3yrs / unlimited miles||2yrs / 20,000 miles|

 The Porsche Panamera Sport Turismo hybrid offers all the fuel and tax savings normally associated with a plug-in hybrid, but it's also still a large, expensive luxury tourer that puts performance and prestige much higher up the priority list than affordability.
 Insurance, tyres and servicing are going to be just as expensive as you would expect.

 All three plug-in variants (4 E-Hybrid, 4S E-Hybrid and Turbo S E-Hybrid) of the Panamera Sport Turismo find themselves in the maximum group 50 band for insurance.
 This is a £100,000-plus Porsche, plug-in hybrid or not – so expect a punchy premium.

 The Panamera gets a three-year/unlimited-mileage warranty and also three years of Porsche’s comprehensive European roadside assistance policy.
 If repairs can’t be made at the roadside, the cover includes a replacement car for four days in the UK and return of your vehicle to your home address, or onward travel and accommodation in Europe.

 The Porsche Panamera E-Hybrid has variable servicing intervals and will display a warning on the driver’s readout when it needs attention, but generally it requires a major service every 20,000 miles, or two years.